luislabradaulloa1/Shopping-List-App/README.md

 # Shopping-List-App
 c# winforms application to create a shopping list.
+Project from #SmartCode